COLLEGIATE HIGH SCHOOL CAMPUS LIBRARY

-The historic intervention included complete restoration of the wood and marble bookcases, the stained glass interior windows and wood trims along the perimeter of the large open space.
-New discrete LED lighting fixtures, a new poured seamless recycled flooring, new custom furniture and ergonomic seating were designed to make the new space functional while leaving the historic aspects intact.
+New discrete lighting fixtures, a new poured seamless recycled flooring, custom wood furniture and ergonomic seating were designed to make the new space functional while leaving the historic aspects intact.

 The sequence of spaces is articulated by modular and movable furniture that can be reconfigured easily, allowing for the desired flexibility.

 Lounge areas are interspaced among the space with benches and individual seats.